Attorney & Legal Consultant for Protective Mothers

 Lecturer, (1993-present)

-Issues regarding domestic violence, custody, legal services for the poor, marital rape reform, the Equal Rights Amendment, and her novel.
+Issues regarding domestic violence, custody, legal services for the poor, marital rape reform, the Equal Rights Amendment, and her writing.
 Arlaine has spoken to classes and groups at UNC-CH School of Law, Duke University School of Law, NC State University, UNC-Charlotte, and the University of Miami School of Law, Committees of the NC General Assembly, professional organizations, and companies.

 Continuing Legal Education Lecturer (1993-present)